 What can I submit?

-If you would like to submit previously published content (such as an article in a journal), please confirm with your copyright transfer agreement/publisher policy to determine if an article can be deposited in an institutional repository.
+If you would like to submit previously published content (such as an article in a journal), please confirm with your copyright transfer agreement/publisher policy to determine if the material can be deposited in an institutional repository.
 If so, you must verify which version is permitted and if there are any embargo periods.

 How do I submit?

-Once you have determined copyright permissions, you must complete a cIRcle license:
+Once you have determined copyright permissions, please complete the cIRcle Item Submission Form:

 For deposits of more than 10 items or to set up a deposit workflow, please see the Large Deposits tab.